bentomhall/nih-system/Equipment.md

 #### Medium Armor

 Medium armor offers more protection than light armor, but it also impairs movement more.
 If you wear medium armor, you add your Dexterity modifier, to a maximum of +2, to the base number from your armor type to determine your Armor Class.
+Medium armor does not change the cost of either the Deflect or Dodge action.

 **_Hide._** This crude armor consists of thick furs and pelts.
 It is commonly worn by barbarian tribes, evil humanoids, and other folk who lack access to the tools and materials needed to create better armor.